Rokasl/CS408_project/report/source/12_chapter_5.md

 Stack could be empty or consist of a frame and a link to previous frame.
 The idea of these links are applied from linked list data structure, where each element of the list has a link to the next element.
-This structure is used regularly throughout the project.
+Linked lists are used regularly throughout the project.

 ```javascript
 jstype JSStack